Pursuing Litigation When Necessary

-When all attempts to collect without going to court have been exhausted, the lawyers at Kottemann Law Firm, plan for litigation.
+When all attempts to collect without going to court have been exhausted, the attorneys at Kottemann Law Firm, LLC, plan for litigation.

 The process of filing a collection lawsuit can vary among parishes and the types of debt.
 For most suits, the process is as follows:

 - A final attempt letter is sent, giving the debtor 7-10 days to resolve the debt.

 - Once this time has expired, a lawsuit is filed.

 - Up to 30 days are provided to determine service (i.e., for the sheriff to serve the debtor/defendant).

 - Once service is made, the defendant has 10 to 15 days to respond to the suit.